LyonsLab/PhytoOracle/README.md

 ## Overview

-PhytoOracle is a scalable, modular data pipeline that aims to improve data processing for phenomics research.
-It refines the TERRA-REF AgPipeline by using CCTools’ Makeflow and WorkQueue frameworks for distributed task management.
-The program is available as Docker/Singularity containers that can run on either local, cloud, or high-performance computing (HPC) platforms
+PhytoOracle is a collection of scalable and modular data pipelines that aim to improve data processing for phenomics research.
+PhytoOracle is based on the Master-Worker Framework enabled by the CCTools’ Makeflow and WorkQueue.
+This framework allows for job distribution on High Performance Computers (HPC) or Cloud systems.
+PhytoOracle's Master is designed to deploy on HPC Interactive Nodes but is also possible to deploy on Cloud Virtual Machines (VMs).

+## Pipelines and Data

++ Canopy cover data through the StereoTopRGB pipeline
++ Infrared data through the FlirIr pipeline
++ Photosyntetic activity through the PSII pipeline (beta)
++ Field and plant structure data through the 3D pipeline (alpha)
++ Hyperspectral data (TBA)

 ## System Requirements